KelsyT/KelsyT.github.io/Foothill Roots Email.md

 **Answering your questions**

 I've attached the resume like you've asked.
-My availability is any day of the week, though I plan on enrolling into college in the fall of 2025 and will need to reduce my hours at that point, ideally working weekends if possible, but will remain flexible.
+The soonest I can start is January 27th.
+By mid January I should know which days I can work as I'm waiting for my wife's new schedule to be determined.
+I do plan on enrolling into college for the fall of 2025 and will need to reduce my hours at that point, ideally working weekends if possible, but will remain flexible.

 **My questions**

 How much are you offering for this position?
-What hours are you looking to fill?
+What days and hours are you looking to fill?

 I hope I do get to do a working interview, but if not, I look forward to coming to the farm stand soon for some fresh veggies.